Tieuvanna/desktop-tutorial/README.md

 ```

 ## ⚠️ Warning!
-- **The script does not search for "rich" wallets** — each new address is empty until SOL is sent to it.
 - **Do not share your private keys!** Anyone with a private key can steal funds from the wallet.
 - Use this tool **for educational purposes only**.